-If you haven't heard from them or things are still up in the air a few days before you leave, remind them with an email about those dates again: "Just a quick reminder- I'm stepping out on June 18th so the last day I can take any new projects is June 15th.
-I hadn't heard from you so I wanted to check in- is there anything you'll need from me before I leave?"
+If you haven't heard from them or things are still up in the air a few days before you leave, remind them with an email about those dates again: "Just a quick reminder- I'm stepping out on June 18th, so the last day I can take on any new projects is June 15th.
+I hadn't heard from you, so I wanted to check in.
+Is there anything you'll need from me before I leave?"

-If an ongoing client learns early on that you'll work on vacation, keep meetings, or be available for emergencies if needed, it's really hard to undo that perception in the future.
-Rather than saying you'll be on vacation or that you'll be less available than usual, I like to use terms like "off the grid" and "out of pocket" to make it clear that I won't even have service or looking at my computer/phone, much less be open to taking calls or revision requests.
+If an ongoing client learns early on that you'll work on vacation, keep meetings, or be available for emergencies if needed; it's really hard to undo that perception in the future.
+Rather than saying you'll be on vacation or that you'll be less available than usual, use terms like "off the grid" and "out of pocket" to make it clear that you won't have service or access to a computer/phone.

 Most clients are going to respect your time off, but it's smart to set up good boundaries anyways.
 Some of your clients will also forget that you'll be on vacation, so these extra guardrails keep you from feeling unnecessary stress mid-vacation.